 The following figure shows the temperature distribution in the fuel pellet at various power levels.

 The temperature in an operating reactor varies from point to point within the system.
-As a consequence, there is always one fuel rod and one local volume, that are hotter than all the rest.
-In order to limit these hot places the peak power limits must be introduced.
-The peak power limits are associated with a boiling crisis and with the conditions which could cause fuel pellet melt.
-However, metallurgical considerations place an upper limits on the temperature of the fuel cladding and the fuel pellet.
-Above these temperatures there is a danger that the fuel may be damaged.
-One of the major objectives in the design of a nuclear reactors is to provide for the removal of the heat produced at the desired power level, while assuring that the maximum fuel temperature and the maximum cladding temperature are always below these predetermined values.
+Consequently, there is always one fuel rod and one local volume hotter than all the rest.
+The peak power limits must be introduced to limit these hot places.
+The peak power limits are associated with a boiling crisis and conditions that could cause fuel pellet melt.
+However, metallurgical considerations place upper limits on the temperature of the fuel cladding and the fuel pellet.
+Above these temperatures, there is a danger that the fuel may be damaged.
+One of the major objectives in the design of nuclear reactors is to provide for the removal of the heat produced at the desired power level while assuring that the maximum fuel temperature and the maximum cladding temperature are always below these predetermined values.